chaoss/MARS/automation-english/README.md

 #### Step 4: Configuring the yml config file & Updating the cover page

-The only inputs you are supposed to configure is the `yml` config file and the `cover.tex` file.
+The only inputs you are supposed to configure is the `yml` config file and the cover page file.

 * The `yml` config is the most important piece of MARS as it describes the outline of all the working groups and metrics that need to be included and in which order.
-* The `cover.tex` file is used to update the release month and year as well as the copyright year.
+* The cover page file is used to update the release month and year as well as the copyright year.

 Both of them can be found in the [`active_user_input`](active_user_input) directory. \
 Both the files have their own separate README to avoid congestion here.
 Refer to this [README](active_user_input) for configuring them.